Guarantee family snuggles galore this December with our Complete Guide To Making A Book Advent Calendar for all ages!

 So, you may like to consider putting one book out each day instead.

 Or maybe your elf delivers the books each day?
+How magical would that be?!

 Instead of wrapping each with paper, why not purchase a special piece of Christmas fabric or Furoshiki-style wrap and reuse this each day?

-One last thought on presentation: we love the idea of having a dedicated basket or box set aside in which to collect all the Christmas books so that they can be taken out and enjoyed again and again over the December days.
+We love the idea of having a dedicated basket or box set aside in which to collect all the Christmas books so that they can be taken out and enjoyed again and again over the December days.

 Ideas For Gathering The Books